angular/components/README.md

 [MDC Web][] ([see @jelbourn's ng-conf talk](https://youtu.be/4EXQKP-Sihw?t=891)).
 Much of our effort is dedicated towards rolling out these new versions of the components across Angular apps inside Google.
 This work will payoff with the following benefits:
-  * Dramatically improve consistency with the Material Design spec, which has changed significatly since Angular Material's 2016 inception.
+  * Dramatically improve consistency with the Material Design spec, which has changed significantly since Angular Material's 2016 inception.
   * Introduce a new theming API for component density, a top feature request.
   * Fix a number of longstanding accessibility bugs.